 - The issues that government faces when trying to manage nonprofit contractor

-I have been working for more than a decade to build a masters program in Environmental Science and Policy at Columbia University's School of International and Public Affairs and the Earth Institute.
+I have been working since 2001 to build a master's program in Environmental Science and Policy at Columbia University's School of International and Public Affairs (SIPA) and the Earth Institute.
 The program's first year was taught at the Biosphere 2 Center in Oracle, Arizona.
 In June 2003, we moved the program to New York.
-To prepare for the program, we held a national conference on environmental policy curricula at the Biosphere in December of 2000 and a summary of that conference is linked to this page.
-The design for the new curriculum is also available on the MPA in Environmental Science and Policy web site.
-A talk I gave at an information session about the new program is also linked here and provides a good summary of the program's design and mission.
-Over the past decade I have worked with a number of colleagues to develop a three-semester workshop sequence for our Environmental MPA Program.
-Syllabi and handbooks from those classes can be found on the program's web site at: http://mpaenvironment.ei.columbia.edu/?id=curriculum-descriptions#U9229.
+In the fall of 2003 I delivered a paper at the annual meeting of the National Association of Schools of Public Affairs and Administration (NASPAA), entitled “Developing a Specialized Master of Public Administration Program: The Case of Columbia University's Master of Public Administration Program in Environmental Science and Policy.”
+To help fully integrate the program's curriculum, I have worked with a number of colleagues to develop the cornerstone of the MPA in Environmental Science and Policy: a three-semester workshop sequence where students serve as management consultants to a real-world government or non-profit client.
+Syllabi and handbooks from those classes can be found on the program's website.
+Reports and videos of workshop briefings are also on the program's website.

 When I stepped down after thirteen years as Director of SIPA's MPA Program to become the School's Vice Dean, I wrote a paper analyzing the evolution of the program's curriculum.
 I've also included that paper on this site since it reflects my views and those of my colleagues about the way to teach public policy and management in a professional school.
 That paper is entitled: "The Evolution of an MPA Program: The Case of the Graduate Program in Public Policy and Administration at Columbia University's School of International and Public Affairs".